 “...a willingness to learn, change and grow is a challenging, yet vital first step towards healing...”

-Education is a key component to the therapeutic process.
+Education is a key component of the therapeutic process.
 My goal as a workshop facilitator is to bridge the gap between the resources that are available and you.
-My research encompasses both established knowledge as well as new advances and insights, through books, articles, podcasts, smartphone apps, YouTube videos and professional advice from experts in the field to create workshops that teach real-life, sometimes surprisingly simple ways to make significant change in your mental health.
+My research encompasses both established knowledge as well as new advances and insights, through books, articles, podcasts, smartphone apps, YouTube videos, and professional advice from experts in the field to create workshops that teach real-life, sometimes surprisingly simple ways to make a significant change in your mental health.
 My goal is for each student will leave my class with concrete skills or techniques that they can realistically incorporate in their daily life.

-I feel grateful to be able to help people in need, and for the learning opportunities I have had thus far.
-I am looking forward to continue teaching the Bellingham community ways to help improve their mental health, as well as continuing to expand and deepen the GroundWorks workshops program.
+I feel grateful to be able to help people in need, and for the learning opportunities, I have had thus far.
+I am looking forward to continuing teaching the Bellingham community ways to help improve their mental health, as well as continuing to expand and deepen the GroundWorks workshops program.
 If you have any furthers questions about myself or the Groundworks workshops, please email me.
 I would love to hear from you.